racklet/meeting-notes/community/README.md

         - USB HUB on backplane + BMC prototype ready
         - Backplane header to USB port adapter (for debugging)
         - Port over the layer architecture and other graphics to DrawIO (diagrams.net) and use the CI tooling
+    - luxas:
+        - Bootloader environment MVP for the compute ready
+        - YAML/JSON framing and content reading framework MVP
     - Order all electronics prototypes
-    - Bootloader environment MVP for the compute ready
     - Build automation / CI for the bootloader environment
     - Finish (at least) one more RFC
 - Backplane MCU: ATMega vs STM32?